-Sobeys' Own Brands consist of: Compliments, Panache, Best Buy and Eight Treasures.
-Compliments branded products reflect the majority of the assortment and are positioned as the national brand equivalent.
-Panache provides an elevated eating experience and includes products with a culinary and innovative flare.
-Best Buy is focused on satisfying the requirements of more price conscious customers by offering an assortment of everyday basics.
-Eight Treasures is focused on its South East Asian consumer.
+Sobeys' Own Brands consist of Compliments, Panache, Best Buy, Chalo, and Eight Treasures.
+Compliments serves as the main brand and represents a wide selection of products that are positioned as comparable to the national brands.
+Panache offers an elevated eating experience and includes products with a culinary and innovative flare.
+Best Buy caters to price-conscious customers by providing a variety of everyday essentials.
+Chalo specializes in authentic South Asian products, while Eight Treasures focuses on meeting the needs of Southeast Asian consumers.

-Compliments' sub-brands include Compliments Organics, Compliments Plant Based, Compliments Greencare, Compliments Gluten-Free and Compliments Naturally Simple.
-These sub-brands provide healthy and "better for you" alternatives for customers.
+Compliments' sub brands include Compliments Organics, Compliments Plant Based, Compliments Greencare, Compliments Gluten-Free, Compliments Naturally Simple, and Compliments Balance.